noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/setting-up-google-analytics/README.md

 So what is a **Data Stream**?
 Simply put, it's a connection that will stream data from your app to Google Analytics.
 You can have multiple **Data Streams** in your **Property**, but in most cases you will only need one.

 Let's set up our first **Data Stream**.
 As Noodl outputs Web Apps, we will need to select the [**Web** option](https://support.google.com/analytics/answer/9304153#stream&zippy=%2Cweb).
-When asked for the URL of the primary website, this needs to be the URL for your app when it's deployed. `example.com` works for testing purposes as well.
+When asked for the URL of the primary website, this needs to be the URL for your app [when it's deployed](/guides/deploy-noodl-apps/deploy-noodl-dot-app). `example.com` works for testing purposes as well.

-!> If you want to track more than page views, make sure to enable _Enhanced Measurement_.
+!> If you want to track more than page views and visitor count, make sure to enable _Enhanced Measurement_.
 This will give you a lot of extra tracking [out of the box](https://support.google.com/analytics/answer/9216061).

-## Set up the Noodl Module
+## Seting up the Noodl Module

 In the Google Analytics admin panel, go to your newly created **Data Stream** settings and copy the [Measurement ID](https://support.google.com/analytics/answer/9539598#find-G-ID).
 You will be needing this later.